-The pastry in her honour, salambô is made of choux filled with vanilla (or chocolate, coffee, etc) cream, and dipped in boiled sugar.
+The pastry in her honour, salambô, is made of choux filled with vanilla (or chocolate, coffee, etc) cream, and dipped in boiled sugar.
 The icing designates the flavour inside.
-One end is covered in chocolate sprinkles; its other name is gland (acorn).
+One end is covered in chocolate sprinkles.
+Another name for it is gland (acorn).

 Also spelled salammbô.